PARK4139/PARK4139/README.md

 ## Much Infos about me
 <pre>
 PARK4139.about_me='''
+     I always search Happiness for me.
-    I can use English a little.
-I know it's not enough, but I'm still trying to use it I try to record everything.
-Because we know that humans are oblivious animals, including me.
+    I know it's not enough, but I'm still trying to work it I try to record everything.
-    I love dogs!, I live with Yellow Lab[Labrador Retriever].
+    I love dogs!, I live with Yellow Lab.
 When things aren't going well, I go for a walk, dogs make me laugh.
-    I always search Happiness for me.
-    I love watching movie. especially Avartar2 is that i watch recently.
 '''
 </pre>